a-illarionov/Fundamentals-of-Azure-Exercise-Files/Exercise.md

 # Fundamentals of Azure
 ## Azure Active Directory
-Exercise Files for the Azure Active Directory Course
+Exercise Files for the Azure Active Directory Course - these activities will need an Azure Active Directory P2 trial License.

+Message me if you are having issues accessing one.
 ### Create a user in Azure Active Directory
   In your Azure Active Directory create a user named:
   Cheryl Melhoff based in New York City with a job title of Project Manager.